philcali/spdf/README.md

 called `book` piped to `spdf`.
 When run with `-i`, spdf expects valid inputs to be separated by some kind of whitespace.

+## Known Issues

+1. Currently, flying saucer will explode trying to paint a grid layout.
+2. The CSS resolver in flying saucer will throw a IOException, if it is given an empty or `null`, `InputStream`.

 ## License

 Because spdf uses iText for PDF conversion, this application must also be